Tiffin Soccer Camps

-Since taking over in 2007 from long time Men's Soccer Coach Ian Day, Brownell has a 110-56-19 record Brownell, who also was named Assistant Athletic Director in January 2017, has led the Dragons to three NCAA Regional appearances in the last four years while also winning championships in six of the last eight seasons (2 GLIAC regular season championships, four GLIAC Tournament Championships).
+Since taking over the program in 2007, Brownell has a 133-67-23 record.
+Brownell, who was also named Assistant Athletic Director in January 2017, has led the Dragons to four NCAA Regional appearances in the last five years while also winning championships in seven of the last nine seasons (2 GLIAC regular season championships, four GLIAC Tournament Championships, 1 G-MAC Championship, 1 G-MAC Tournament Championship).

 Brownell, who also holds a 84-39-16 career mark as Head Women's Coach, helped lead the Dragons to their third NCAA Regional appearance and fourth GLIAC Tournament Championship in 2016.
 They previously won two consecutive GLIAC Tournament Championships in 2008 and 2009, while also winning for the third time in 2011.